 One of the partner business plan tools we use with our small firm clients is the STAGe model.
 This is widely used to create 3-year or 12-month business plans for them.
 The good news is that it is versatile enough to help you create your 3-year partner business plan or 12-month partner business plan or vision for your practice.
 In this article ,I explain how to use the tool, plus you can download a template to create your 3-year partner business plan or 12-month partner business plan for your own practice.

 What does the tool enable you to do?

-The STAGe Tool is a one page vision that summarises the expected performance of your practice over the next 3 years or 12 months.
+The STAGe Tool is a one-page vision summarising your practice’s expected performance over the next 3 years or 12 months.
 It gives you a simple visual way to explain how your practice will develop in the future.
 In other words, it acts as a very simple, but highly effective tool to help you create your partner business plan – a key component of your business case for partner.

 Here is a completed STAGe tool:

 Take a moment to think about where you want your practice to be in 3 years if you are successful at the partnership vote.
-(Or 12-months if you are being asked to create a 12-month partner business plan) You may find it useful to do this exercise away from your desk and distractions.
-Before you get started with this process click here to download your free PDF of the STAGe model to help you rapidly put together your partner Business plan.
+(Or 12 months if you are being asked to create a 12-month partner business plan) You may find it useful to do this exercise away from your desk and distractions.

 You may like to consider the following areas: